finn/plack-handbook/en/10_using_plack_middleware.md

         $app;
     };

-This will enable the Basic authentication middleware to CGI::Application based application.
+This will enable the Basic authentication middleware for a CGI::Application based application.
 You can do the same with [any other frameworks that supports PSGI](http://plackperl.org/#frameworks).